 The Governance and Nominating Committee utilizes a variety of avenues to identify and evaluate nominees for director.
 The Governance and Nominating Committee regularly assesses the appropriate size of the Board and whether any vacancies on the Board are expected due to retirement or otherwise.
 In the event that vacancies are anticipated, or otherwise arise, the Governance and Nominating Committee considers various potential candidates for director.
 Candidates may come to the attention of the Governance and Nominating Committee through current Board members, stockholders or other persons.
 These candidates are evaluated at regular or special meetings of the Governance and Nominating Committee, and may be considered at any point during the year.
 As described above, the Governance and Nominating Committee considers properly submitted stockholder nominations for candidates for the Board.
 Following verification of the stockholder status of persons proposing candidates, recommendations are aggregated and considered by the Governance and Nominating Committee at a regularly scheduled meeting, which is generally the first or second meeting prior to the issuance of the proxy statement for Range's annual meeting.
 If any materials are provided by a stockholder in connection with the nomination of a director candidate, such materials are forwarded to the Governance and Nominating Committee.
 The Governance and Nominating Committee also reviews materials provided by other parties in connection with a nominee who is not proposed by a stockholder.
-In evaluating such nominations, the Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on the Board.
-The Governance and Nominating Committee does not expect to use a paid third party in identifying potential directors.
+In evaluating such nominations, the Governance and Nominating Committee does not expect to use a paid third party in identifying potential directors.